Mike Brant: Success

 Brant represented France in a radio contest broadcast all over Europe and in Israel.
 His song, sponsored by Radio Luxembourg, was "Mais dans la lumière" ("But in the Light").
 He won.
 He continued to release hits: "Qui saura" ("Who Knows"), "L'amour c'est ça, l'amour c'est toi" (written by Paul Korda/Robert Talar), "C’est ma prière" ("That's My Prayer"), "Un grand bonheur" ("A Great Joy") and "Parce que je t'aime plus que moi" ("Because I Love You More Than Myself").
 His first album, "Disque d'Or" ("Gold Record") sold millions.
 Brant took a song written and composed by his friend Mike Tchaban/Tashban "Why do I love you?
 Why do I need you?" but French radio stations would not air it because it was in English.
-In April 1971, Brant made his first and only (pre-recorded) appearance on British television, as a guest star in an episode of Nana Mouskouri's BBC-2 series.
+In April 1971, Brant made his first and only (pre-recorded) appearance on British television, as a guest star in an episode of Nana Mouskouri's BBC Two series.

 In February 1971, Brant was seriously injured in a traffic accident, sustaining serious skull fractures and undergoing a long recovery period.
 The accident received media attention.
 That year, he gave concerts in Israel, and performed a new song Erev Tov (Good Evening), written together with Nachum Heiman and some collaboration with Moshe/Michael Tchaban's melodic subject of some musical composition.
 During his concert tour in Israel, he was accompanied by Israeli singer Yaffa Yarkoni.
 During the Yom Kippur War in 1973, he performed for front-line Israeli soldiers.

 Suicide attempts and death

 By 1973, he was giving 250 concerts a year, some attended by 6,000–10,000 people.
 This went on for two years.
 He suffered from depression and loneliness, and from the Second Generation Syndrome (family history of the Holocaust), and would alternate, sometimes enjoying life and at other times slipping back into depression.
 On 22 November 1974, he attempted suicide, jumping out the window of his manager's hotel room in Geneva.
 He suffered fractures but survived.
-He cut the number of performances and concentrated on another album, Dis-lui ("Tell Her", French version of "Feelings").
-In January 1975, he released two singles, "Qui pourra lui dire" and "Elle a gardé ses yeux d'enfant" (written by Richard Seff and Michel Jourdan).
+He cut the number of performances and concentrated on another album, Dis-lui.
+(Note: Dis-lui means "Tell Her", with the titular track on the album being a French cover of the Morris Albert song "Feelings".)
+In January 1975, he released two singles, "Qui pourra lui dire" and "Elle a gardé ses yeux d'enfant".
+(Note: Written by Richard Seff and Michel Jourdan.)

-On 25 April 1975, the day his new album was released, Brant leapt to his death from an apartment located at rue Erlanger in Paris.
+On 25 April 1975, the day his new single "Dis-lui" was released, (Note: Brant's song "Dis-lui" was released in advance of his later, posthumous May 1976 compilation album by the same title which it was included in.)
+Brant leapt to his death from an apartment located at rue Erlanger in Paris.
 He was 28.

 Mike Brant was buried in Haifa.